go-vela/site/content/reference/yaml/_index.md

 key: value
 ```

-### Tags
+### Keys

-A YAML document is compose of one to many key-value pairs where the key is called the tag and the value is evaluated to an explicit type (Int, Float, string, bool, etc), see [YAML 1.2 spec for full details](https://yaml.org/spec/1.2/spec.html#id2761292).
+A YAML document is compose of one to many key-value pairs where the value is evaluated to an explicit type (Int, Float, string, bool, etc), see [YAML 1.2 spec for full details](https://yaml.org/spec/1.2/spec.html#id2761292).

 Example: